 Work Your Mind as Much as Your Muscles

 Climbing mountains and undergoing big hikes is 80 percent mental.
 Your body will carry you much further than you think, but your mind may stop it from doing so.
-Learn how to set small goals, such as a rock just a few feet ahead.
+When you start training for Everest Base Camp learn how to set small goals, such as a rock just a few feet ahead.
 Reach that rock, thank yourself and find a new one.
 Play tricks on your mind during tough parts of the climb by simply counting to yourself.
 If you try to tackle everything in one go, you’ll get overwhelmed.
 Take time to enjoy the journey, not the destination.

 Trekking involves a lot of factors that are beyond your control.
 You can get sick from eating different foods, your body might decide that the altitude is too much, bad weather might move in.
 These are all factors that no one (not even Trump’s Twitter account) can influence.
 Prepare your mind to NOT make it.
 Understand that it’s okay to turn around if conditions don’t permit you to move forward.
 Some of my best travel experiences are when everything goes to hell, so remember to allow the journey to unfold the way it was intended.